lmlepin9/DM-CNN/README.md

 ## Setup
 0. Download the container
 1. Clone this repo
-2. Initialize the singularity container with
+2. Activate the docker container
 3. Setup dependencies and MPID core: source setup_larcv2_dm.sh

 ## Training
 0. Declare training parameters and paths in ./cfg/training_config.cfg
 2. python ./uboone/train_DM-CNN.py

+Note: You might want to run this command with nohup, so the training will continue even if you close your terminal

 ## Inference
 0. Declare paths in ./cfg/inference_config_binary.cfg